waqaradil/AdonisRepo/README.md

 # Adonis Repository Pattern

-This is the basic boilerplate for AdonisJs, it comes with ready-made CRUD operation
+This is the basic boilerplate for AdonisJs 4.1, it comes with ready-made CRUD operation

 The Repository pattern has Base Repository where all the CRUD functions are defined.